sdurz/ubot/README.md

 })
 ```

-same are responses.
+same applies to responses.
 You can access JSON properties with the dotted notation:

 ```golang
 chatId, err :== sentMsg.GetInteger("chat_id")